 21st April letter received from Phil O'Brien (POB) wishing to join BP from Penrith.
 Committee requested a reference from Penrith, which was received.
 POB joins late 86.
-Red Taylor, leaving for Crowe, Jap Harwood.

 Rod Taylor, leaving for Crewe.
 Ian Harwood joins.

 Issue with people avoiding Cop Lane on exercise and sorting gear.
 Casual approach on the Bowlander, also drinking on duty was apparent, not good, bad impression.